UCF-CECS-IT/sst-theme/CONTRIBUTING.md

 Whenever you post a question in this Team, please include your **job title**, information about the **college or department** you work for, as well as the **site(s) you need help with** to help us help you more effectively.

 If you need help with using this theme on your site, please check out our [project documentation](https://github.com/UCF/{{My-Project}}/wiki) first.
 If you can't find the answer to your question there, drop us a line in the [#help-themes channel](https://teams.microsoft.com/l/channel/19%3a8ade234408d44b93a02f01b1964d7856%40thread.skype/help-themes?groupId=5e3e72e2-3599-47b3-bcfc-bb3d5b579f12&tenantId=bb932f15-ef38-42ba-91fc-f3c59d5dd1f1).
-You don't need to @mention anyone specific, but **please note that you're using the {{My Project}} when posting your question** and include a link to your site if it's relevant to your question.
+You don't need to @mention anyone specific, but **please note that you're using the SST Theme when posting your question** and include a link to your site if it's relevant to your question.

 -----